datanav/docs/technical/tripletex-hubspot.rst

 Tripletex Contact to HubSpot Contact
 ------------------------------------
+Every Tripletex Contact will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the Tripletex Contact will be merged with the existing one.
-Before any synchronization can take place, a link between a Tripletex Contact and a HubSpot Contact must be established.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A Tripletex Contact will merge with a HubSpot Contact if one of the following property combinations match: